douchuan/jvm/README.md

 - WebAssembly, make the JVM work in Browser
 - separate class parser from project as one standalone create
 - support thread
-- support GC, then optimize System.arraycopy
+- support GC, then optimize System.arraycopy (the key of performance)
 - split frame.rs into frame.rs & interp.rs
 - pass TCK
 - support higher version of JVM Spec
+- java options (-version, -server...)